kleung52/SRT411-Assignment-0/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 These instructions do not have to be followed in order.
-Developing and testing the project was done under a Windows-based operating system hsot machine.
+Developing and testing the project was done under a Windows-based operating system host machine.

 ### Prerequisites